erick-romero/shirt-store/server/README.md

 ### Install requirements

-If you have not a virtual environment, create one:
+If you don't have a virtual environment, create one:
 `python -m venv .`